HenrikMoe/Service-Infrastructure/README.md

   - **Human Right Violatators Imprisonment:** Transfers all persons connected to human rights violations into Archangel prison systems.
     - **Standard:** GFD Prison Network

+- **Retard Global**
+  - **Retarded APR, Box Office, 7 Star Token Projects:** Positivity based token project exploiting the ideology of fear of missing out (FOMO) and giving people something to do when the economy is completely perfect.
+Extorts NWO and Northop nethead capital in the get raped phase of the token.
+    - **Standard:** GFD Propoganda, GFD SEM, GFD Art

 - **Useful Human On The Other Side Email Filter Automated**
   - **Ultimate Spam Filter:** Uses AI to sift through conversations and cold emails to detect useful humans to your personal or business needs.
     - **Standard:** GFD Communications